 Summer is a fantastic time and we want everyone to enjoy the weather, but more importantly, please take this safety advice seriously.
 If you want to go swimming please go to a swimming pool or your local leisure centre – don’t put yourself or your friends in danger by swimming in a lake, quarry, pond or canal.”

 Thames Valley Police (for the Bucks land by the grass verge/Upper Icknield Way) and Hertfordshire Constabulary (for the Hertfordshire land eg Northfield Road) are able to take action against those who commit criminal acts such as dangerous parking, drink driving, drug use/driving, dangerous driving or anti-social behaviour.
 Please report all instances of such behaviour via 101 or 999 accordingly.
 Your reports will help to identify repeat offenders, catch offenders and potentially save a life.
 Police resources are also allocated based on volume of reported crimes/instances so your reports will also help ensure a greater number of patrols.
-TVP will also patrol this area on hot days/evenings when possible.
+TVP and Hertfordshire Constabulary will also patrol this area on hot days/evenings when possible.

-Bucks County Council owns the grass verge.
-Following investigation in previous years they have declined to erect bollards to prevent parking over concerns that this will force visitors to park in even more unsuitable locations.
+Buckinghamshire Council owns the grass verge.
+Following investigation in previous years they have declined to erect bollards etc to prevent parking over concerns that this will force visitors to park in even more unsuitable locations.
 BC advise that the grass is cut as part of the vision splay and can’t be withheld.
 BC, not TVP, have responsibility for parking offences and litter etc on this grass verge.
 You can report any problems with the verge to BC via this email: firstname.lastname@example.org or this link: https://www.fixmystreet.buckscc.gov.uk/ or https://www.buckinghamshire.gov.uk/parking-roads-and-transport/

 Whilst outside our remit, the parish council does employ a litter picker to visit the verge after sunny weekends, however we can not trespass onto private property.
 Any litter within the private land is the responsibility of the landowner, along with any queries regarding access/fencing/signage.